oniani/frames/README.md

 ### Leveraging Haskell's built-in goodness

-Remember that miniframe is built on top of Haskell's list data type which is arguably the most powerful data type in Haskell.
-We will also solve the problem of everything being a string in a miniframe.
+Recall that miniframe is built on top of Haskell's built-in list data type which is arguably the most powerful data type in Haskell.
+The "problem" of everything being of a `String` (same as `[Char]`) data type is also addressed.

 ```haskell
 import Miniframe